pwa-builder/PWABuilder/docs/home/pwa-workshop.md

 # Progressive Web App Workshop

-This is an in-depth introduction to PWA Development using the PWABuilder toolchain.
-This workshop is hands on and may take a while to complete - feel free to complete it in pieces or jump around from section to section.
-If you are complete new to Progressive Web Apps, take a look at the [*Beginner's Guide to Progressive Web Apps*](/home/pwa-intro) before starting here.
+This is an in-depth introduction to PWA development using the PWABuilder toolchain.
+This workshop is hands on and may take 1 to 1.5 hours to complete.
+If you are new to Progressive Web Apps, take a look at the [*Beginner's Guide to Progressive Web Apps*](/home/pwa-intro) before starting here.

-The workshop will walk you through turning the PWA Starter template into a simple web app, deploying that app, and then adding some basic PWA functionality to that app.
+The workshop will walk you through turning the PWA Starter template into a simple web app, deploying the app, and then adding some basic PWA functionality to the app.

-The source code and solutions for this workshop are available on [GitHub.](https://github.com/pwa-builder/pwa-journal-workshop) The solutions are broken into three sections for various checkpoints in the workshop.
+The source code and solutions for this workshop are available on [GitHub](https://github.com/pwa-builder/pwa-journal-workshop).
+The solutions are broken into three sections for various checkpoints in the workshop.

+### Prerequisites

+- Basic knowledge of HTML, CSS, and JavaScript.
+- A modern web browser like [Microsoft Edge](https://aka.ms/learn-pwa/workshop/edge).
+PWAs are supported on most modern browsers but to facilitate this workshop we will be using [Microsoft Edge](https://aka.ms/learn-pwa/workshop/edge).
+- A code editor such as [Visual Studio Code](https://aka.ms/learn-pwa/workshop/vscode).
+- An [Azure account](https://aka.ms/learn-pwa/workshop/azure.microsoft.com/free/students/) if you want to deploy your app to a secure endpoint.
+- [Git](https://git-scm.com/downloads) to clone sample solutions.
+- [Node.js](https://nodejs.org/en/) to run the sample solutions.
+- A [Microsoft account](https://aka.ms/learn-pwa/workshop/outlook.live.com/owa) that you can register as a developer account to publish your app to the Microsoft Store.
+You will need to pay $19 for account services to publish your app to the Microsoft Store.
+Note that if you have Visual Studio Enterprise subscription, you get a promo code to publish your apps for free.

 ### Workshop Outline

-* **Setting Up:** Set up your environment for development and download the tools you'll need.
+[**Step 0 - Setting Up:**](/home/pwa-workshop?id=_0%ef%b8%8f%e2%83%a3-setting-up) Set up your environment for development and download the tools you'll need.

-* **Create a New PWA:** Learn how to use PWA Studio to create a new PWA with a development-ready template.
+[**Step 1 - Create a New PWA:**](/home/pwa-workshop?id=_1%ef%b8%8f%e2%83%a3-create-a-new-pwa) Learn how to use PWABuilder Studio to create a new PWA with a development-ready template.

-* **Add Content:** Turn the PWA Starter template into a simple journaling app.
+[**Step 2 - Add Content:**](/home/pwa-workshop?id=_2%ef%b8%8f%e2%83%a3-add-content) Turn the PWA Starter template into a journaling app.

-* **Deploy Your PWA:** Deploy your PWA to Azure.
+[**Step 3 - Deploy Your PWA:**](/home/pwa-workshop?id=_3%ef%b8%8f%e2%83%a3-deploy-your-pwa) Deploy your PWA to Azure.

-* **Edit Your Manifest:** Take a look at and edit the PWA Starter's default web manifest.
+[**Step 4 - Edit Your Manifest:**](/home/pwa-workshop?id=_4%ef%b8%8f%e2%83%a3-working-with-manifests) Take a look at and edit the PWA Starter's default web manifest.

-* **Learn about Service Workers:** Learn about the lifecycle of service workers and how they can enable offline capabilites.
+[**Step 5 - Learn about Service Workers:**](/home/pwa-workshop?id=_5%ef%b8%8f%e2%83%a3-service-workers) Learn about the lifecycle of service workers and how they can enable offline capabilities.

-* **Enable Push Notifications:** Add a web capability to your PWA by enabling push notifications.
+[**Step 6 - Enable Push Notifications:**](/home/pwa-workshop?id=_6%ef%b8%8f%e2%83%a3-enable-push-notifications) Add a web capability to your PWA by enabling push notifications.

-* **Package Your PWA:** See how to package your finalized PWA for app stores.
+[**Step 7 - Package Your PWA:**](/home/pwa-workshop?id=_7%ef%b8%8f%e2%83%a3-package-your-pwa) See how to package your finalized PWA for app stores.

-## Setting Up
+## 0️⃣ Setting Up

 First things first, let's get your development environment ready.
 You will be installing the tools needed to build the Progressive Web App.
 And you will create a repository to keep track our coding progress.